Optimal Space Lower Bound for Deterministic Self-Stabilizing Leader Election Algorithms: Model and definitions

 The output of the algorithm for a problem is carried through local variables of each node.
 The output of the problem may use all the local variables, or only a subset of them.
 Indeed, the algorithm must have local variables that match the output of the problem, we call these variables the specification variables.
-But the algorithm may also need some extra local variables, that may be necessary to compute the specification variables.
+But the algorithm may also need some extra local variables that may be necessary to compute the specification variables.
 For example, if we consider a silent BFS spanning tree construction, the specification variables are the variables dedicated to pointing out the parent in the BFS.
 However, to respect the silent property, the algorithm needs in each node a variable dedicated to the identity of the root of the spanning tree and a variable dedicated to the distance from the root.
 As a consequence, we define the \emph{specification} of problem $P$ as a description of the correct assignments of specification variables, for this specific problem $P$.

 A \emph{configuration} is an assignment of values to all variables in the system, let us denote by $\Gamma$ the set of all the configurations.
 A \emph{legal configuration} is a configuration $\gamma$ in $\Gamma$ that respects the specification of the problem, we denote by $\Gamma^*$ the set of legal configurations.
 A local algorithm is a set of rules the node can apply, each rule is of the form \emph{<label>:<guard>$\rightarrow$<command>}.
-A \emph{guard} is a Boolean predicate that uses local variables, and a \emph{command} is an assignment of variables.
-A node is said to be \emph{enabled} if one of its guard is true and \emph{disabled} otherwise.
+A \emph{guard} is a Boolean predicate that uses the local variables of the node and of its neighbors, and a \emph{command} is an assignment of variables.
+A node is said to be \emph{enabled} if one of its guards is true and \emph{disabled} otherwise.